danionescu0/home-automation/python-server/readme.md

 # Configuration
 ## general.py
 * in credentials add as many usernames/passwords as you wish
+* web_server contains a dictionary with:
-* webserver.static path is the absolute path to /public folder
+  - static path is the absolute path to /public folder
-* webserver.api_token_secret the token secret(random value) for authorising android app api requests
+  - api_token_secret the token secret(random value) for authorising android app api requests
+  - cookie_secret used for tornado hasing algorithm
+  - application_port: self explanatory
 * in redis_config redis port, host and default database nr
 * in email, sending email with password and receiving email for notifications
 * path for burgler alarm sounds
+* in logging_config dictionary you can configure the log file and max entries
 ## actuators.py
 * conf is a dictionary with every available actuator
 * an actuator has the following propreties: state, type, device_type, communicator, send_to_device, command